 - Contact A medium and solid amount of force should be exerted during combat; enough to register a good hit but not enough to injure.
 Hits will sting on light clothing or bare skin, but this is normal for medium contact.
 Hit with intent and make the attack noticeable.
 Each blow should be pulled at the end so that the full force does not transfer to your opponent. - Speed "Machine gun" taps/stabs are not allowed.
 There should be about 1 second in between attacks from each hand.
 This is measured from when the weapon breaks 90 (discussed below).
 This replicates the weight of melee weapons.
 If striking too fast, the player may call off the blows, or only take a single one.
-Speed also applies to velocity of the blow; an attack at maximum speed also breaks the speed rule because it is difficult to moderate how hard it will hit. - 90 Break Your weapon (if swinging) or your elbow (if stabbing) must be pulled back and break a 90 degree plane before (or between) each attack.
-The 90 degree arc is drawn from your resting spine and to your opponent.
+Speed also applies to velocity of the attack; a swing at maximum speed also breaks the speed rule because it is difficult to moderate how hard it will hit. - 90 Break Your weapon (if swinging) or your elbow (if stabbing) must be pulled back and break a 90 degree plane before (or between) each attack.
+The 90 degree arc is drawn from your hips (or your resting spine) and to your opponent.
+Leaning forward means your weapon must be drawn even further back to break the plane of your hips; an angled spine is NOT the plane of the 90 degree angle!